2017 Fellowship Applications Due Thursday, October 27, 2016

-The Climate Assessment for the Southwest (CLIMAS; www.climas.arizona.edu) program, based at the University of Arizona, is accepting applications for the 2015 Climate & Society Graduate Fellows Program.
+The Climate Assessment for the Southwest (CLIMAS; www.climas.arizona.edu) program, based at the University of Arizona, is accepting applications for the 2017 Climate & Society Graduate Fellows Program.
 The Fellows Program is designed to provide support for currently enrolled University of Arizona graduate students from any degree-granting program whose work is focused on the nexus of climate research and decision making.
-Up to four fellowships in the amount of $5,000 each will be awarded to selected applicants for projects occurring between January–December 2015.
-The Fellows will present results from their research at a symposium in November 2015 and a final project report will be due by January 15, 2016.
+Up to four fellowships in the amount of $5,000 each will be awarded to selected applicants for projects occurring between January–December 2017.
+The Fellows will present results from their research at a symposium at the end of their Fellowship (late 2017 or early 2018) and a final project report will be due in January 2018.

 Proposals will be considered if they pertain to either of the following categories:

 Use-Inspired Projects: Students who are interested in collaborating with stakeholders may apply for funding to carry out a use-inspired research project.
 In this context, a stakeholder is a specific person or organization that might be affected by your research outcomes, and use-inspired refers to research that meets a need expressed by a stakeholder.
 Competitive applications will clearly articulate:

 - why your research is useful to stakeholders,